 Tufts University School of Dental Medicine offers one of the most forward-looking educational environments in dental medicine in the United States.
 Since its founding in 1868, Tufts Dental School has been committed to excellence in education, research, patient care and community service.

-The University’s Gross Anatomy Labs are used by students in the practical studies involving the use of cadavers (deceased human bodies).
-The cadavers are preserved using very odoros chemicals that create a pungent smell in the air which can be quite overwhelming for the students and professors that spend hours in these labs.
-The University was seeking a real solution to an airborne problem that has plagued this older Gross Anatomy Labs for decades.
+The University’s Gross Anatomy Labs are used by students in practical studies involving the use of cadavers (deceased human bodies).
+The cadavers are preserved using very odoros chemicals that create a pungent smell in the air which can be pretty overwhelming for the students and professors that spend hours in these labs.
+For decades, the university sought a real solution to an airborne problem-plagued these older Gross Anatomy Labs.

-In 2017 Tufts University initially purchased large commercial grade Surgically Clean Air purifiers to place in their gross anatomy lab to combat formaldehyde odours from the cadavers.
+In 2017 Tufts University initially purchased large commercial grade Surgically Clean Air purifiers in their gross anatomy lab to combat formaldehyde odours from the cadavers.

 The Surgically Clean Air purifiers created a healthier learning environment for the students and the teaching staff.
-Each unit was able to provide 1 air change per hour, so collectively the purifiers could provide multiple complete air changes per hour.
-Students and staff noticed almost immediately how much healthier the laboratory air was once the purifiers were turned on.
+Each unit was able to provide 1 air change per hour, so collectively, the purifiers could provide multiple complete air changes per hour.
+Students and staff immediately noticed how much healthier the laboratory air was once the purifiers were turned on.

-In 2018, Tufts was so pleased with their initial Surgically Clean Air Commercial air purifiers that when they completed building a second brand new Gross Anatomy lab for their Dental and Medical students, they insisted on fully updated state of the art technology and design, including the use of more Surgically Clean Air Units.
+In 2018, Tufts was so pleased with their initial Surgically Clean Air commercial air purifiers that when they completed building a second brand new gross anatomy lab for their dental and medical students, they insisted on the fully updated state of the art technology and design, including the use of more Surgically Clean Air units.